-After studying abroad in Granada, Spain, I became obsessed with going abroad.
-I spent hours talking to people who had done it, researching potential programs, and applying for scholarships and grants.
+After studying abroad in Granada, Spain, I became obsessed with finding grants to go abroad.
+I spent hours talking to people who had done it, researching potential programs, and filling out applications.

 While the world is currently on “pause,” now is the perfect time to prepare yourself to go abroad.
 When the borders open again and traveling becomes safe, you’ll be ready.

 Thanks to various grants and scholarships, I’ve studied and volunteered in Costa Rica, Egypt, and Spain.
 I’ve also worked in France and Australia.
 Helping people go abroad is my mission, so if you’re ready to find out more about my story and how to go abroad, keep reading.

 How I got my Rotary Ambassadorial scholarship to Alexandria, Egypt